 About the Keynote Speaker

-- Cook a variety of healthy and flavorful food options, including snacks, salads, whole grains, lean proteins, and vegetarian dishes demonstrating easy ways to incorporate current nutrition recommendations.
-Not sure we fully address this one.
+Explore a variety of healthy, plant-forward, and flavorful dishes demonstrating easy ways to incorporate current nutrition recommendations.

-- Share information on strategies to incorporate nutrition consultation and coaching in clinical practices.
+Share information on strategies to incorporate nutrition education, consultation and coaching in clinical practices.

 - Choose options that are plant-forward

 - Choose healthy carbohydrates, proteins, and fats most often